markd315/fantasy-baseball-scramble/README.md

 Currently, runs scored OR allowed are expressed as half runs to mimic the scores and scoring margins of real baseball games.
 In other words, you will need to score a run, AND your opponent will need to allow one in order for the software to display a full run, or any combination of 2 runs being scored or allowed will add up to a full run.

 Currently, you have to win the game by a full run, not a half run.
 I like that this gives twice as many extra-innings contests, but open to feedback on it.

+Two way players must play as the DH if in the lineup.

 # Pitching rules